hashicorp/terraform-provider-azurerm/website/docs/d/builtin_role_definition.markdown

 * `data_actions` - a list of data actions supported by this role
 * `not_actions` - a list of actions which are denied by this role
 * `not_data_actions` - a list of data actions which are denied by this role

+### Timeouts

+~> **Note:** Custom Timeouts are available [as an opt-in Beta in version 1.43 of the Azure Provider](/docs/providers/azurerm/guides/2.0-beta.html) and will be enabled by default in version 2.0 of the Azure Provider.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `read` - (Defaults to 5 minutes) Used when retrieving the .